No Charges for Kenosha Cops Involved in Shooting That Sparked Unrest

 While acknowledging that the shooting and subsequent unrest was a tragedy for Blake, his family and the Kenosha community, and taking care to note that he felt “completely inadequate for this moment,” Graveley explained at a press conference Tuesday that he did not believe “the privilege of self-defense could be defeated beyond a reasonable doubt” when it comes to the officers’ actions.

-The Wisconsin Department of Justice’s Division of Criminal Investigation headed the probe into the police shooting.
+The Wisconsin Department of Justice’s Division of Criminal Investigation, or DCI, headed the probe into the police shooting.
 By early October the investigation file was handed over to retired Madison Police Chief Noble Wray, an investigative consultant brought in by Attorney General Josh Kaul to review the file and provide Graveley with analysis to inform his charging decision.

+Graveley spent 90 minutes on Tuesday walking reporters and others viewing the press conference through DCI’s investigation tactics and attempting to contextualize the events that led to Blake being shot, utilizing video footage of the Aug.
+23 incident, freeze frames and a bullet-point slideshow.

+The district attorney stressed that, despite mixed information on the matter, it is “absolutely incontrovertible that Jacob Blake was armed with a knife” during the incident on Aug.
+23 and that it was his determination based on the evidence that Blake wielded it with “offensive intent” before Sheskey fired.

 Several nights of protests followed Blake’s shooting.
 Some turned violent and destructive, resulting in more than two dozen businesses and multiple vehicles being torched and prompting Wisconsin Governor Tony Evers, a Democrat, to declare a state of emergency and mobilize National Guard troops in the two days after Blake was shot.
 Solidarity protests sprouted up nationwide, buttressed by worldwide headlines and gestures of support from noteworthy figures like NBA star LeBron James and then-Democratic presidential candidate Joe Biden, the latest global outcry during a summer of reckoning over racial injustice and unchecked police brutality sparked by the killing of George Floyd by Minneapolis police on Memorial Day.